.png)

 Gramercy

-Each table even comes equipped with its own buzzer to summon your waiter for an extra touch of luxury.
+The best part?
+Each table comes equipped with its own buzzer to summon your waiter.

 Where: 55 Irving Place, New York, NY 10003